yarob-0/E-Commerce/README.md

 ## todo

-- fix seeding of userAccounts
+- fix entity of userAccounts